The Balloon lifts the rocket to 32km altitude

 Huge ground infrastructure not required

 TU2Space is a student led project within the School of Science Engineering and Design at Teesside.
-The project was initiated by Shaun after he approached the University with the basic concept of developing a small space launch system for a femto-satellite called Thumbsat.
+The project was initiated by the school with the basic concept of developing a small space launch system for a Nano satellites and small payloads.

-Andrew and Ben are student project managers of the TU2Space project and have recently co-founded a start-up business, StratoBooster.
+StratoBooster is focused in the development of a High-altitude Balloon launched rocket system, capable in helping organisations and institutions launch their small satellites and payloads into space.
 Their business plans are to commercialise their work from TU2Space with the aim of further researching and testing their current work and developing the small space launch system for customers, who have already expressed interest in using this system.

-Andrew is a co-founder of StratoBooster Ltd and is currently a final year Aerospace Engineering student at Teesside University.
+Andrew is a co-founder of StratoBooster Ltd and graduate with a 1st Class (Hons) in Aerospace Engineering from Teesside University.
 Andrew works as a Student Ambassador for the university, working with the external partners hosting events, engaging with local schools and the community.
 He is also a STEM ambassador and enjoys promoting STEM related education in the younger generation to inspire our future scientists and engineers.
 He enjoys volunteering and helping others and has spent time abroad providing humanitarian assistance and support to those in need.
 Andrew has held a Private Pilot's Licence (PPL) since 2012 and enjoys most things related to aviation and space.

-Ben is a co-founder of StratoBooster Ltd and currently studying his final year of a Aerospace Engineering degree at Teesside University.
-Ben also works as a student ambassador for the university and has volunteered as a PASS (Peer Assisted Study Session) Leader, assisting engineering students, at Teesside University, with their learning.
-For the past two years, Ben has been serving in the Royal Auxiliary Air Force as an RAF policeman, which involves air platform and operational security as well as ceremonial duties.
+Ben is a co-founder of StratoBooster Ltd and graduate with a 1st Class (Hons) in Aerospace Engineering degree from Teesside University.
+For the past three years, Ben has been serving in the Royal Auxiliary Air Force as an RAF policeman, which involves air platform and operational security as well as ceremonial duties.

 Lower operating costs than other space launch providers